plaid/quickstart/README.md

 cd frontend
 ```

-Use homebrew to install mkcert:
+Use homebrew to install mkcert:it

 ```bash
 brew install mkcert